HonzaVondras/TennisApplicationProject/README.md

 # Inqool-project
 This is Java server Application for managing tennis court reservations.

-It offers creating Courts, Reservations and managing Users and saving them to in-memory H2 database.
-Communication with the application is via REST endpoints described bellow.
+This apllication offers creating Courts, Reservations and managing Users and saving them to in-memory H2 database.
+Communication with the application is via REST endpoints as described bellow.

 Court Managmnet